arkottke/pyrvt/docs/installation.rst

 ``cmd``.
 Next enter the following command:

 ::

-  conda install --yes setuptools numpy scipy matplotlib nose openpyxl xlrd xlwt pip
+  conda install --yes setuptools numpy scipy matplotlib numba openpyxl xlrd xlwt pip

 On Windows, the text can copied and pasted if "Quick Edit" mode is enabled.
 To enable this feature, right click on the icon in the upper left portion of the